-Disable Alerts in Excel VBA: 3 Steps
+How to Disable Alerts in Excel VBA: 3 Methods

-📌 Step 1: Open Visual Basic Editor
+Method 1 – Open Visual Basic Editor

-• First, go to the Developer tab >> click the Visual Basic button.
+• Go to the Developer tab >> click the Visual Basic button.

 Open Visual Basic Editor

-Not long after, this opens the Visual Basic Editor in a new window.
+This opens the Visual Basic Editor in a new window.

-📌 Step 2: Insert VBA Code
+Method 2 – Insert VBA Code

-• Go to the Insert tab >> select Module.
+• Go to the Insert tab >> Select Module.

 Insert VBA Code

-For your ease of reference, you can copy the code from here and paste it into the window as shown below.
+For ease of reference, copy the code from here and paste it into the window below.

 Option Explicit